August 19, 2022 4 min read

 Body brush from above

-Most people report feeling energised and revitalised after using a dry brush.
-This may be because of the improved circulation or simply because they spent a few additional minutes engaging in a self-care ritual.
+Many people report feeling energised and revitalised after using a dry brush.
+This may be linked to the stimulating sensation of brushing the skin or the temporary increase in circulation after brushing.

 How to dry brush